zammad/zammad-admin-documentation/manage/users/index.rst

    Of course, they can if they want to, but the account will be there even if they never use it.)

-.. hint:: Zammad users are global to the whole instance.
-   Restriction to specific groups is not possible.

 .. _user-details-reference:

 Reference Guide: User Details